 InCamS@BI: Shaping the circular economy for plastics through interdisciplinarity

-InCamS@BI, the Innovation Campus for Sustainable Solutions, combines physics, chemistry, sociology and business administration in a groundbreaking approach to mastering the challenges of a circular economy for plastics.
-In this interdisciplinary project, seven research groups are working on improving the sustainability and robustness of plastic products and taking a holistic view of their life cycle.
+InCamS@BI, the Innovation Campus for Sustainable Solutions, combines physics, chemistry, sociology, and business administration in a groundbreaking approach to address the challenges of a circular economy for plastics.
+In this interdisciplinary project, seven research groups are working to improve the sustainability and robustness of plastic products and to consider their entire life cycle.

 Plastic surfaces are analyzed using ultra-high vacuum atomic force microscopes to determine their recyclability.
-In addition, research is being carried out on “green chemistry” that relies on sustainable, bio-based raw materials for plastic production without competing with food production.
+Furthermore, research is being conducted on "green chemistry," which focuses on sustainable, bio-based raw materials for plastic production without competing with food production.

-The central challenge is to view and design plastics as valuable and reusable resources, both in product development and in production and use.
-Through this project, Bielefeld University (HSBI) aims to revolutionize the way knowledge is transferred from universities to companies.
+The central challenge lies in viewing and designing plastics as valuable and reusable resources, both in product development and in production and use.
+Through this project, Bielefeld University of Applied Sciences (HSBI) aims to revolutionize the way knowledge is transferred from universities to companies.

-The project aims to break through conventional thought patterns and achieve a change towards circular value creation.
-This initiative, which focuses on agility and continuous improvement, is proof that combining different disciplines can lead to innovative solutions to the challenges of the circular economy.
+The project aims to break down conventional thinking patterns and achieve a shift towards circular value creation.
+This initiative, which relies on agility and continuous improvement, demonstrates that combining different disciplines can lead to innovative solutions for the challenges of the circular economy.

 Source: NMWP.NRW; Bielefeld University